 Alexa: "Yikes!
 You have 13 coins left, it looks like you're about to run out.
 Want to learn how to get more?"

 Handling the post-purchase flow

-Whether or not your customer buys an entitlement or signs up for a subscription, you'll need to create a graceful hand off from the Amazon purchase flow back to your skill.
-For consumables, this may include instructions on how to access or use the new inventory of products that are now available to them.
+Whether or not your customer buys an entitlement or signs up for a subscription, you must create a graceful hand off from the Amazon purchase flow back to your skill.
+For consumables, the hand-off might include instructions on how to access or use the new inventory of products that are now available to them.

 Your customer asked to play The Chasm, which is part of a subscription that they purchased.
 After the purchase flow, you should immediately fulfill the request.